anandu06dev/ng4StarterKit/README.md

 };
 ```

-The data mapper logic can be placed in different locations such as a data access service, domain service or repository.
-However in DDD and CQRS we
+The data mapper logic can be placed at different locations such as data access service, ~~domain service~~ or repository.
+However in CQRS we
-handle the mapping of data queries from/to a DTO in dedicated Command/Query objects in the application layer in favor of an application service.
+handle the mapping of data queries from/to DTOs in dedicated Command/Query objects in the application layer in favor of an application service.

-**» REST, HATEOAS, HAL, JSON API & Data Mapper**<br/>
+**» REST, HATEOAS and the Data Mapper**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses
 all layers (data flows up and down the stack).
 More precisely, if the domain model resides on the client, we must transform the server